raunaq-rai/Dual_Autodiff/dual_autodiff_x/README.md

 # rsr45-dual-autodiff-x

-`rsr45-dual-autodiff-x` is a Python package that provides an efficient and user-friendly implementation of dual numbers for automatic differentiation.
-This package is optimized using Cython for improved performance.
+`rsr45-dual-autodiff-x` is optimised using Cython for improved performance.

 ---